 CHARLESTON, S.C.
 (WCIV) -- Forecasting hurricanes is difficult, especially with respect to the intensity of a storm.
 Enormous strides have been made in forecasting the eventual path of tropical systems, but still to this day it remains difficult to predict how strong a storm will get.

-This hurricane season, NOAA is using a new computer model to help predict the start of what is known as the "eyewall replacement cycle," a key indicator that a storm's strength and size is about to change.
+In 2012, NOAA started using a new computer model to help predict the start of what is known as the "eyewall replacement cycle," a key indicator that a storm's strength and size is about to change.
 The new tool will help NOAA forecasters provide valuable information to emergency managers about an evolving hurricane.

 "Hurricanes usually strengthen and grow gradually over time, but eyewall replacement cycles can cause very sudden changes in size and intensity," said Jim Kossin, a scientist with NOAA's National Climatic Data Center, who led the effort to create the model.